You need to prove your medicine is prescribed to you if:

 Check if your medicine contains a controlled drug

-You’ll need to prove you own medicine that contains a drug listed as schedule 2, 3 or 4 on the controlled drugs list.
+If your medicine contains a drug listed as schedule 2, 3 or 4 on the controlled drugs list, you need to either:

-You’ll need to write a proof of ownership letter to prove you own the drugs.
+You need to get a letter from the person who prescribed your medicine.
 You might need to show this at the border.

 The letter must include: